scionaltera/emergentmud/README.md

 * Communication, emotes and movement commands
 * Help files

-Our next release is called `The Environment`.
+Our next release is called `People`.
 It will focus on developing the natural world inside the MUD.

+* Character attributes (gender, strength, etc.)
-* Rivers, lakes and oceans
+* Animals and NPCs
-* Calendars
-* Day/night cycle
-* Seasons
-* Weather
-* Plants
+* Plants and Trees
+* Minerals, Metals and Other Natural Resources
+* Items and Equipment
-* Animals
+* Bodies of Water

 # Running Locally
 ## Required Tools